turingschool/curriculum/source/projects/rush_hour.md

 * Min Response time across all requests
 * Most frequent request type
 * List of all HTTP verbs used
 * List of URLs listed form most requested to least requested
 * Web browser breakdown across all requests(userAgent)
 * OS breakdown across all requests(userAgent)
 * Screen Resolutions across all requests (resolutionWidth x resolutionHeight)
 * Events listed from most received to least.

-Our clients also find it valuable to have stats on specific URLs.
+Our client also finds it valuable to have stats on specific URLs.
 For a specific URL, let's find the following Stats:

 * Max Response time
 * Min Response time